tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * Thus, it is important to learn how to spot these vulnerabilities.

-In remix create a new file called `ArcadeTokenVulnerable.sol` and populate it with the [file linked above](Activities/06-Ins_Security/Unsolved/ArtTokenVulnerable.sol).
+In remix create a new file called `ArtTokenVulnerable.sol` and populate it with the [file linked above](Activities/06-Ins_Security/Unsolved/ArtTokenVulnerable.sol).

 * Now, it's time to look at an example of what a vulnerable contract could look like.